iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 This section is non-normative.

-- **Trust**: this [authentication](#authentication) protocol only verifies that both parties have access to the necessary private keys (which could become compromised) associated with their DID documents; establishing and verifying their real-world identities may require additional interactions.
-For instance, requesting a verifiable presentation of credentials issued by a trusted third party (like a government) is one possible way to verify a real-world identity.
+- **Trust**: this [authentication](#authentication) protocol only verifies that both parties have access to the necessary private keys (which could become compromised) associated with their DID documents.
+Verifying whether a DID document is [bound to a physical identity](https://www.w3.org/TR/did-core/#binding-to-physical-identity) may require additional interactions.
+For instance, requesting a verifiable presentation of credentials issued by a trusted third party, such as a government, is one possible way to verify a physical identity.
 - **Authorisation**: the permissions and capabilities of either party may still need to be established after [authentication](#authentication), either by verifiable presentation as above or other methods such as JWT tokens
 - **Privacy**: the [responder](#roles) may be subject to probing whereby their DID may be revealed even with the use of [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption), as the `skid` message header is linked to their DID.
 This is possible if the [responder](#roles) chooses to accept the [authentication-request](#authentication-request) of an unknown [requester](#roles), or the [requester](#roles) successfully replays an [authentication-request](#authentication-request) from a DID the [requester](#roles) trusts.